devnilobrasil/AppNotes/README.md

 # About Project

-I'm creating a Note-taking App to develop my Android development skills.
+I'm creating a Note App to develop my Android development skills.
 In this app, are implemented concepts like:
 - Room Database
 - RecyclerView
 - Fragments
+- Search Bar
 - Dialog Fragments
-- Dates and Time
+- Date and Time
 - MVVM architecture

 Consists of an application for notes displayed in Grid Layout.
 You can create notes to help users on a daily basis.
 Application under development.